gbasin/iChrome/README.md

  - A real website

 ### V2.2
-These are very much in flux any of them could be postponed or skipped.
+These are very much in flux, any of them could be postponed or skipped.
  - A widgets store that other developers can contribute to, possibly it isn't quite the main focus of the release
  - iChrome Pro:
    - Shareable tabs